How to Sell your House due to Ill Health

 - Are there typically delays?
 When a quick sale is needed, people turn to cash house buyers.
 But watch out, if the process drags on too long, using this kind of buyer may not have been worthwhile.
 Using these companies will generate less money for the sale than using a traditional estate agent.

 - Will the offer price be subject to change?
 Or will it be fixed?
-Price is the most important aspect in any sale.
+Price is the most important aspect in any property sale.
 Before you agree to a formal sale, always ask about whether the price will change.
+And don’t be bullied into selling your property quickly for a cash price.

 Want to find out more about how you could sell your house due to ill health?